Diffusion Models in Simulation-Based Inference: A Tutorial Review: Empirical Evaluation

 Our first study presents the most comprehensive evaluation to date of diffusion models as posterior estimators on popular toy benchmark problems \citep{lueckmann2021benchmarking}.
 This study aims to highlight differences between the numerous design choices discussed in the preceding sections for the easiest types of problems (low-dimensional parameters, low-dimensional observations, easily obtainable high simulation budgets, see~\autoref{tab:budget_dim_algorithms}).

-We compare a broad collection of model families and algorithmic variants: \begin{itemize} \item \emph{Diffusion models under different noise schedules}, using EDM noise schedules (variance-preserving (VP) or variance-exploding (VE)) with EDM weighting, and diffusion models using a cosine VP schedule with sigmoid weighting; \item \emph{Diffusion models under different parameterizations}, including $\mathbf{F}$-, $\boldsymbol{v}$-, and $\boldsymbol{\epsilon}$-prediction and exponential moving average (EMA) variants of diffusion models (\autoref{sec:app_exp}); \item \emph{Flow matching models} using either the uniform schedule, various optimal transport settings (\autoref{sec:app_case_1}) or a power-law noise schedule; \item \emph{Consistency models}, including both discrete and continuous formulations; \item \emph{Various samplers}, including multiple ODE and SDE solvers (where applicable) and annealed Langevin dynamics and predictor-corrector (PC) sampling (\autoref{sec:app_case_1} for more details). \end{itemize} This setting allows us to isolate the impact of architectural, parameterization, noise-schedule, and solver choices under conditions where simulation cost is negligible and model training is unconstrained.
+We compare a broad collection of model families and algorithmic variants: \begin{itemize} \item \emph{Diffusion models under different noise schedules}, using EDM noise schedules (variance-preserving (VP) or variance-exploding (VE)) with EDM weighting, and diffusion models using a cosine VP schedule with sigmoid or likelihood weighting; \item \emph{Diffusion models under different parameterizations}, including $\mathbf{F}$-, $\boldsymbol{v}$-, and $\boldsymbol{\epsilon}$-prediction and exponential moving average (EMA) variants of diffusion models (\autoref{sec:app_exp}); \item \emph{Diffusion models with different backbones}, such as MLPs and a diffusion transformer (\autoref{sec:app_case_1}); \item \emph{Flow matching models} using either the uniform schedule, various optimal transport settings (\autoref{sec:app_case_1}) or a power-law noise schedule; \item \emph{Consistency models}, including both discrete and continuous formulations; \item \emph{Various samplers}, including multiple ODE and SDE solvers (where applicable) and annealed Langevin dynamics and predictor-corrector (PC) sampling (\autoref{sec:app_case_1} for more details). \end{itemize} This setting allows us to isolate the impact of architectural, parameterization, noise-schedule, and solver choices under conditions where simulation cost is negligible and model training is unconstrained.

 Our analysis commences with the widely used set of ten benchmark models from \citet{lueckmann2021benchmarking}.
 These models span a range of low parameter and observation dimensionalities; for detailed descriptions, we refer to the original study by \citet{lueckmann2021benchmarking}.
 Because simulations are inexpensive, and all problems are low-dimensional, we train each model for 1,000 epochs, generating 30,000 new simulations per epoch.
-All neural networks are simple MLPs with residual layers without a separate summary network (\autoref{sec:app_case_1}).
+All neural networks, if not otherwise stated, are MLPs with residual layers and FiLM conditioning for the time embedding without a separate summary network (\autoref{sec:app_exp}).
 To assess performance, we evaluate each trained model on the ten held-out simulated observations and compare the inferred posteriors with the benchmark ``ground-truth'' posteriors.
 We report the classifier two-sample test (C2ST) for a direct comparison with benchmark baselines (see \autoref{sec:app_exp} for a definition).